How to become a DevOps Engineer

 • Managing Infrastructure as Code (IaC): You'll likely use tools like Ansible, Puppet, or Terraform to write scripts to manage infrastructure.
 This will help your team to scale up quickly and efficiently.

-• Facilitate collaboration: You'll work closely with development and operations teams to ensure smooth deployments, reduce the chances of errors, and improve communication.
+• Facilitating Collaboration: You'll work closely with development and operations teams to ensure smooth deployments, reduce errors, and improve communication.

 Some job listings might also refer to a specific platform or language you'll need to be familiar with, such as "AWS Cloud DevOps Engineer" or "DevOps Engineer with Python."